benweint/frequent/README.md

 ## Internals

-Snail works by overwriting the original implementation of the targeted method with an instrumented version that keeps a call count, using Ruby's `class_eval`, `alias_method`, and `define_method` facilities.
+Frequent works by overwriting the original implementation of the targeted method with an instrumented version that keeps a call count, using Ruby's `class_eval`, `alias_method`, and `define_method` facilities.
 The original version of the instrumented method is saved so that it can be optionally restored after